malexsmith/3700_Assignment_1_dispersal/README.md

-# ZOO*3700 Assignment 2 : Dispersal among deep-sea vents inferred from public mtDNA sequence
+# ZOO*3700 Assignment 2 : Dispersal among deep-sea vents inferred from public mtDNA sequences

 # These code blocks will help you download public DNA sequences, align them, and create phylogenies to complete assignment 2.
 Please note that you should have the most up to date version of R installed along with R studio and that you are connected to the internet throughout.